SolarNetworkFoundation/solarnetwork.net/content/_index.md

     alt="Diagram of concentric circles split into quadrants." >}}

     SolarNetwork can be easily integrated with visualisation web apps like Grafana.
-This allows users to quickly generate reports that capture the energy consumption, production and savings of their organisation.
+This allows users to quickly generate reports that capture the energy consumption, production, and savings of their organisation.

   {{</deck-card>}}